nadyawilliams/rtd-tutorial/docs/source/about/preface.rst

 Motivation
 ------------
-The approach used here is one where programmatic translations are used to progressively create a subdirectory structure that mirrors the way Rocks (`an example of building a qrencode RPM <https://github.com/rocksclusters/base/blob/master/src/qrencode/>`) builds RPMS.
-In that structure, an RPM spec file is automatically created and files are put in appropriate places in which `rpmbuild <https://linux.die.net/man/8/rpmbuild/>`_) can success fully build a package.
+The approach used here is one where programmatic translations are used to progressively create a subdirectory structure that mirrors the way Rocks builds RPMS (`an example of building a qrencode RPM <https://github.com/rocksclusters/base/blob/master/src/qrencode/>`_).
+In that structure, an RPM spec file is automatically created and files are put in appropriate places in which `rpmbuild <https://linux.die.net/man/8/rpmbuild/>`_ can success fully build a package.
-The generated spec file must define a source in a *%source* as well as *%build, %install, %file* and other RPM-specific directives.
-In particular, the *%source* is a tarball of this directory in gith ub (e.g. the base/src/qrencode directory).
+The generated spec file must define a source in a ``%source`` as well as ``%build, %install, %file`` and other RPM-specific directives.
+In particular, the ``%source`` is a tarball of this directory in gith ub (e.g. the base/src/qrencode directory).
 However, prior to creating the tarball, the upstream tarball (e.g. qrencode-3.4.0.tar.bz2) must be placed in base/src/qrencode directory.
-The automatically generated spec fil e, the *%build* directive invokes the **build** target of the Makefile provided here.
+The automatically generated spec fil e, the ``%build`` directive invokes the **build** target of the Makefile provided here.
 In this example the section looks like:

 .. code-block:: console